code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-19-spring-kafka-batch-listener-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

 Starting with version 1.1 of Spring Kafka, `@KafkaListener` methods can be configured to receive the entire batch of consumer records received from the consumer poll.
-The following example shows how to setup a batch listener using Spring Kafka, Spring Boot and Maven.
+The following example shows how to setup a batch listener using Spring Kafka, Spring Boot, and Maven.

 # General Project Setup